GLP-1 RAS, SGLT2 inhibitors may reduce the risk of Alzheimer's disease, T2DM dementia - ExBulletin

 GLP-1 RAS, SGLT2 inhibitors may reduce the risk of Alzheimer's disease, T2DM dementia

-Healthday News – Both glucagon-like peptide-1 receptor agonists (GLP-1 RAS) and sodium-glucose comuscular-2 inhibitors (SGLT2IS) are associated with a reduced risk of Alzheimer's disease and associated dementia (ADRDS) among people with type 2 diabetes (T2D).
+(Healthday News) – Both glucagon-like peptide-1 receptor agonists (GLP-1 RAS) and sodium-glucose cotranporter-2 inhibitors (SGLT2IS) are associated with a reduced risk of Alzheimer's disease and associated dementia (ADRDS) among people with type 2 diabetes (T2D).
 Jama Neurology.

-Dr. Huilin Tang, PhD, from the University of Florida Pharmacy University in Gainesville, and colleagues investigated the risks of ADRD in relation to GLP-1 RAS and SGLT2I in people with T2D in target trial emulation studies using electronic health record data.
+Dr. Huilin Tang, PhD, from the University of Florida Pharmacy University in Gainesville, and colleagues examined the risks of ADRDS associated with GLP-1 RAS and SGLT2I in T2D people in a targeted trial emulation study using electronic health record data.
 There were 396,963 eligible patients with T2D, of which 33,858 were included in GLP-1 RA and other glucose-lowering drugs (GLD) cohorts.
 34,185 of SGLT2I and other GLD cohorts.
 24,117 of GLP-1 RA and SGLT2I cohorts.

 The researchers found that with the inverse probability of the treatment weight-weighted cohort, the incidence of ADRD generated hazard ratios of 0.67 and 0.57 for GLP-1 RA initiators and other GLD initiators and other GLD initiators, respectively.
 No significant differences were found between GLP-1 RAS and SGLT2I.

-“These results support the potential neuroprotection of GLP-1 RAS and SGLT2I and highlight the possible role in advertisement Preventive strategies.
-The comparable association between GLP-1 RAS and SGLT2I can provide flexibility in treatment choice and provide cognitive benefits,” the authors write.
+“These results support the potential neuroprotection of GLP-1 RAS and SGLT2I and highlight the potential role in ADRD prevention strategies.
+The comparable association between GLP-1 RAS and SGLT2I provides flexibility in treatment choice while providing cognitive benefits,” the authors write.

 Several authors have revealed their relationship with the pharmaceutical and medical technology industries.